 Smoking violations can be reported anonymously to the San Mateo County Tobacco Prevention Program: (650) 573-3777 or email@example.com

-Individuals seeking to comply with the requirements of this ordinance shall not be intimidated or harassed for doing so, and no person shall intentionally or recklessly expose another person to smoke in response to that person’s effort to achieve compliance.
+Residents seeking to comply with the requirements of this ordinance shall not be intimidated or harassed for doing so, and no person shall intentionally or recklessly expose another person to smoke in response to that person’s effort to achieve compliance.
+It is unlawful for a landlord or another person to take any retaliatory action against a resident for reporting a multi-unit housing violation.

 Guidelines for tenants addressing a drifting smoke issue